Serral: 2019

 To start off the year 2019, Serral competed in the WCS Winter Europe Tournament, where he was expected to win.
-However, he was defeated 4-3 by 16-year-old Italian Zerg player, Reynor, in the Grand Finals in an incredibly close series.
+However, he was defeated 4–3 by 16-year-old Italian Zerg player, Reynor, in the Grand Finals in an incredibly close series.
 A month prior, he was also defeated by INnoVation in the WESG Finals.
 Not to mention, earlier that week he was eliminated in the Round of 8 of IEM Katowice to soO, the eventual winner of the tournament.
 After not losing a tournament in 2018, then falling short of victory in his first three tournaments of 2019, many started to question his dominance over the scene.

 After the conclusion of WCS Winter, the Challengers for WCS Spring quickly started where Serral easily won, defeating ShoWTimE in the finals 4–2.
 During the main tournament, Serral quickly advanced to the playoff round.
 He defeated Lambo and TIME to advance to the semifinals.
 In the semifinal, he swept Reynor 3–0 to advance into the Grand Final—as a revenge for WCS Winter.
-In the Grand Final, Serral won 4-0 versus the Mexican Terran player SpeCial.
+In the Grand Final, Serral won 4–0 versus the Mexican Terran player SpeCial.
 His victory in WCS Spring was his Fifth WCS Circuit title.

 However, he lost again to Reynor in the WCS Summer Grand Final 4–2.
 In his home tournament in Finland, Asus ROG Assembly 2019, he was projected to be one of the favorites to win the tournament, but lost to the strong Korean Protoss player Stats 2–3 in semifinals.
 Later during the summer, he won the GSL vs. the World tournament on Korean soil by defeating another Zerg player, Elazer, in the finals 4–2.
 The first time in the history no Korean players appeared in the final match.
 The win was Serral's second consecutive in the tournament.
-Serral won the last 2019 WCS Fall circuit tournament at Montreal against Reynor 4–1, and broke the previous WCS record by achieving an unprecedented map score of 17-1 - with his only map loss in the finals.
+Serral won the last 2019 WCS Fall circuit tournament at Montreal against Reynor 4–1, and broke the previous WCS record by achieving an unprecedented map score of 17–1 - with his only map loss in the finals.
 Serral won the WCS season with 10,200 points, having already earned the top seed in Blizzcon 2019 with tournament victories in WCS Spring and WCS Fall tournaments.
-Despite of being one of the main favorites to win The Blizzcon 2019 he lost the semifinal match against his season long rival Reynor 2–3, the eventual tournament runner-up, after tight series of best of 5.
+Despite being one of the main favorites to win The Blizzcon 2019 he lost the semifinal match against his season long rival Reynor 2–3, the eventual tournament runner-up, after tight series of best of 5.

 In the season's last premier tournament HomeStory Cup XX held at Tropical Islands Resort in Germany, Serral came back to the winning ways defeating Reynor twice (2–1 and 3–2) in the finals after winning the double-elimination loser bracket final against Innovation 0–3, to which he was first relegated from winners' round 2 by him with map score 3–1.

 Serral played a crucial role in the Nationwars 2019 tournament when Team Finland (ZhuGeLiang, Serral, TheMusZero) defeated Team Korea in the final match 5–3.